 Eagles in Our Region

 Eagles, like people, need healthy habitat to survive and thrive.
-The Delaware Highlands Conservancy works to protect healthy lands and clean waters throughout our region, and has protected more than 14,000 acres to date.
+The Delaware Highlands Conservancy works to protect working farms and forests, clean waters, and wildlife habitat throughout our region, and has protected more than 18,000 acres to date.

-These lands and waters provide ideal habitat for wintering and breeding eagles in the Upper Delaware River region.
+These lands and waters provide ideal habitat for wintering and resident eagles in the Upper Delaware River region.

-Read Breeding Eagles for more information on the resurgence of the eagle population in our region.
+Read Resident Eagles for more information on the resurgence of the year-round eagle population in our region.

 In the 1970s, there was just one eagle’s nest in Pennsylvania and one in New York.
 Today, there are more than 200 in each state.
-In addition, 150-200 bald eagles migrate to this region each December, January, and February in search of open water to fish along the Delaware and Hudson Rivers and their associated tributaries and reservoirs.
+In addition, 150-200 bald eagles migrate to this region each winter in search of open water to fish along the Delaware and Hudson Rivers and their associated tributaries and reservoirs.

 Bald eagles mate for life and many breeding pairs will use the same nest or habitat area in successive years, sometimes for thirty years or more.
 Nesting activity typically begins in early February, when eagles may begin constructing new nests or making repairs to their existing nests.
 Male birds bring sticks and other materials to the female to construct or maintain the nest.